bvankat/nebrasketball/bracket-notes.md

 - Gotta have two Quad 1 wins - Only four teams have gotten at-large bids with 1 Q1 victory ([#](https://twitter.com/madeformarch/status/1761845837355688317?s=51))
 - A bunch of NET bests/worsts that haven't been analyzed [here](https://x.com/JBRBracketology/status/1765459221171056988?s=20)
 - In 2025, the 24 overall seeds in the NCAA s-curve were in the WAB Top 25.
 All 40 in the WAB Top 40 were the top 40 overall seeds.
 [Kerry Miller on X](https://x.com/kerrancejames/status/2019080719948009529)
+- Dave Ommen's analysis says the 2025 committee used NET, WAB and SOR to make the seed list [BV Rankings](https://bracketville.wordpress.com/bvrankings/)